 The basic concept of roulette which involves choosing a number from a spinning wheel or disc, has origins that span all the way back to ancient Greece where soldiers would spin a marked up shield and take bets on which symbol would stop next to an arrow.
 Many more variations on this theme were implemented throughout history until the modern form of roulette as we know it was born in France sometime between the 17th and 18th century.
 There are two main schools of thought regarding who actually invented the modern roulette wheel.

 One claims that Blaise Pascal, a French mathematician, invented the modern game, while the other attributes the modern wheel to Francois Blanc, founder of the first Monte Carlo casino.
 Although the concept for the modern game was invented as early as the mid-1600’s, the game didn’t become a casino mainstay until the late 1700’s in Paris.
 The game has evolved over time into a modern format that is both appealing and challenging however a few details have persisted.
-Roulette games have always used alternating colored slots on the wheel, traditionally red and black.
+Roulette games have always used alternating colored slots on the wheel, traditionally red and black, and the format has only been altered slightly with the rise of online casino gaming.

 One of the few things that haven’t changed are the numbers in the slots which are made up of either a single zero slot or a zero and double zero slot.
 Early American wheels only had 28 numbers, with two different zero slots and an eagle symbol slot.
 This game had a very high casino advantage and was eventually ignored by players leading to the eventual adoption of the European style wheel in the states.
 The European wheel has 37 or 38 total slots numbered one to 36 with either a single zero slot or a zero and double zero slots.